Engwe X26 Review – 1,200-Watt Fat E-Bike

 • commuter bike

-In this Engwe X26 review, we take a closer look into this electric bike and figure out if it is really as good as it looks.
+In this Engwe X-Series review, we take a closer look into this electric bike series and compare the similarities and differences between the X26, X24, and X20.

 Electric Wheelers is reader-supported.
 Although we independently research and test products, we may receive a commission on purchases made from our chosen links.
 Read more…

-Engwe X26 is the company’s first bike with 26″ wheels.
+At first, the series came out only with the X26 model.
+It was the company’s first bike with 26″ wheels.
 The previous models (Engine Pro, EP-2 Pro, and C20 Pro) all had 20-inch wheels.
-A couple of months after launching X26, Engwe released another 26-inch e-bike – Engwe P26.
+It’s worth noting that a couple of months after launching X26, Engwe released another 26-inch e-bike – Engwe P26.

 Additionally, no previous Engwe bikes have had triple suspension.
 But is the suspension system good?
 We will get to that later.

-Before we really dive in, let’s take a look at the specs of Engwe X26.
+Before we really dive in, let’s take a look at the specs of Engwe X-Series.

 General